WXRain/couple-breaker/README.md

 # couple-breaker
-A finder of target user's commits of a specied weibo.
+A finder of target user's comments of a specied weibo.